Zinaida Reich: Murder

 In the early 1930s, as Stalin repressed all avant-garde art and experimentation, the government declared Meyerhold's work as antagonistic and alien to the Soviet people.
 His theatre was closed down in January 1938.
-The ailing Constantin Stanislavski, then the director of an opera theatre (now known as Stanislavsky and Nemirovich-Danchenko Music Theatre), invited Meyerhold to lead his company.
+The ailing Konstantin Stanislavski, then the director of an opera theatre (now known as Stanislavsky and Nemirovich-Danchenko Music Theatre), invited Meyerhold to lead his company.

 Stanislavski died in August 1938.
 Meyerhold directed his theatre for nearly a year until he was arrested in Leningrad on 20 June 1939.
 Twenty-five days later, his wife Zinaida Reich was found dying in their Moscow apartment on 15 July 1939.

 Two unknown assailants broke into the Reich-Meyerhold apartment during the night of 14–15 July.
 They stabbed her 17 times, including through the eyes.
 She died of severe blood loss early the next morning, 15 July.
 Reich had sent both her children out of the apartment that night, and nothing was taken from the apartment.
 The murder is generally regarded as having been organized by the NKVD.

 According to Arkadiy Vaksberg, "Beria needed this sadistic farce" because the actress was extraordinarily popular, independent, outspoken and known for saying: "if Stalin can make no sense of art, let him ask Meyerhold, and he will explain".

 Zinaida Reich was buried at Vagankovo Cemetery near the grave of her first husband, Sergey Yesenin.
 As Meyerhold was executed by the NKVD on 2 February 1940 after a confession from torture, the location of his remains is not known.
 Supporters erected a memorial to him at Reich's gravesite.

 Her Moscow apartment was given to the chauffeur of Lavrentiy Beria, who had just become head of the NKVD.
-Since the end of the Soviet Union, the whole apartment has been restored.
+Since the collapse of the Soviet Union, the whole apartment has been restored.
 It is now maintained and operated as the Meyerhold Museum.

-Reich's daughter, Tatiana (1918–92), became a notable writer.
-Her son Konstantin (1920–86) became a journalist and a prominent football statistician.
+Reich's daughter, Tatiana (1918–1992), became a notable writer.
+Her son Konstantin (1920–1986) became a journalist and a prominent football statistician.